 Children have been assessed as suitable for programme, but Paces has limited spatial ability to meet need.
 Regionally and nationally there is insufficient specialist provision for children with physical and cognitive disability.

-Paces was successful in securing Children in Need funding for its Outreach Programme in 2017; based on supporting 8 children (aged 6mths – 3 yrs) per annum over a three year period.
-However it is presently supporting 20 children p.a. as Paces seeks to support those most in need.
+Paces was successful in securing Children in Need funding for its Outreach Programme in 2020.
+This is to allow us to support pre-school children over a three year period.

 There have been 31 queries for outreach support in the last nine months.
 A large percentage of families want their child to transition from Outreach into Paces School, but Paces does not have capacity to meet that demand.